MhGhobashy/Drugs-Interaction-Checker/README.md

-the key differences between the previous version (v1) and the current version (v2) of the Drug Interaction Checker application.
+The key differences between the previous version (v1) and the current version (v2) of the Drug Interaction Checker application.

-#Overview
+# Overview
 The Drug Interaction Checker is a Streamlit-based application that:
 Takes images of drug packaging as input
 Uses OCR (Optical Character Recognition) to extract text Identifies active ingredients using fuzzy matching Checks for potential drug-drug interactions against a database

-#Version Comparison
+# Version Comparison
 1. Multiple Image Support
 v1:
 Only accepted exactly 2 images for comparison